The-Nexus-Project/Limitless-2/.github/ISSUE_TEMPLATE/bug-glitch-or-crash-report.md

 **Describe what happened:**
 A clear and concise description of what happened.
+(Remove this text & the text above^ and only provide the correct info.)

 **To Reproduce**
 Steps to reproduce (double check if you can do it yourself):